About My Father

-About My Father is an upcoming American comedy film directed by Laura Terruso from a screenplay by Sebastian Maniscalco and Austen Earl.
+About My Father is a 2023 American comedy film directed by Laura Terruso from a screenplay by Sebastian Maniscalco and Austen Earl.
 The film stars Maniscalco and is loosely based on his life and his relationship with his father, played by Robert De Niro.
 Leslie Bibb, Anders Holm, David Rasche, and Kim Cattrall co-star in supporting roles.

-It is set to be released by Lionsgate on May 26, 2023.
+The film was released by Lionsgate on May 26, 2023.
+It grossed $18.2 million and received generally negative reviews from critics.

 Plot

-Sebastian informs his traditional Italian immigrant father Salvo about his plan to propose to his American girlfriend, and Salvo insists on joining them for a weekend with her parents.
+Sebastian informs his traditional Sicilian American father Salvo about his plan to propose to his American girlfriend, and Salvo insists on joining them for a weekend with her parents.
 Despite the clash between their two cultures and initial perception of having nothing in common, they eventually become a single, unified family by the end of the summer holiday weekend.

+Sebastian comes from a family of Sicilian immigrants and is in a relationship with Ellie, whose parents are financially well off.
+Sebastian wants to propose to Ellie, for which he wants his father Salvo to give him his mother's wedding ring.
+Salvo wants to meet Ellie's parents, but Sebastian refuses.
+Ellie's parents invite Sebatian to their home for Independence Day, and Ellie suggests that Salvo come along, which he does after initial resistance from Sebastian.

+After some initial difficulties, Salvo befriends Ellie's family, cooking pasta for them, but using one of the family's peacocks instead of chicken.
+After an argument between Sebastian and Salvo, Salvo leaves, but hands Sebastian the wedding ring.
+He asks Ellie's parents for permission to marry Ellie, but misses his father, who is already on the plane, and stops him on the airfield to pick him up.
+They arrive in time for a celebration, where Sebastian asks Ellie to marry him.
+During the credits, they celebrate Christmas together until the dog appears with the peacock's feathers: Sebastian and Salvo accuse him of killing the peacock.